Linear Convergence in Federated Learning: Tackling Client Heterogeneity and Sparse Gradients: Introduction

 \subsection{Related Work}

 \begin{itemize}

 \item \textbf{Federated Learning Algorithms:} Since its inception in \cite{mcmahan}, \texttt{FedAvg} has become the most popularly used algorithm for federated learning.
-Several papers provide a detailed theoretical analysis of \texttt{FedAvg} both in the homogeneous case when all clients minimize the same objective function \cite{stich,wang,spiridonoff,FedPAQ,haddadpourNIPS,woodworth1}, and also in the more challenging heterogeneous setting \cite{khaled1,khaled2,haddadpour,li,koloskova}.\footnote{The analyses in \cite{wang} and \cite{koloskova} pertain to fully distributed peer-to-peer networks.} In the latter scenario, \texttt{FedAvg} suffers from a `client-drift phenomenon': the local iterates of each client drift off towards the minimum of their own local loss function.
-To mitigate such drift and converge to the true minimum, one needs to necessarily maintain a diminishing step-size, which, in turn, hurts the convergence rate; see \cite{charles} for an excellent discussion on this topic, and also \cite[Theorem 4]{li}.
+Several papers provide a detailed theoretical analysis of \texttt{FedAvg} both in the homogeneous case when all clients minimize the same objective function \cite{stich,wang,spiridonoff,FedPAQ,haddadpourNIPS,woodworth1}, and also in the more challenging heterogeneous setting \cite{khaled1,khaled2,haddadpour,li,koloskova}.\footnote{The analyses in \cite{wang} and \cite{koloskova} pertain to fully distributed peer-to-peer networks.} In the latter scenario, to mitigate the client-drift that \texttt{FedAvg} suffers from and guarantee convergence to the true minimum, one needs to necessarily maintain a diminishing step-size, which, in turn, hurts the convergence rate; see \cite{charles} for an excellent discussion on this topic, and also \cite[Theorem 4]{li}.
 In \cite{sahu}, the authors introduce \texttt{FedProx} - a local update method with an additional proximal term to control the client-drift.
-Nonetheless, as we show in Section \ref{sec:Motivation}, under objective heterogeneity, both \texttt{FedAvg} and \texttt{FedProx} suffer from the speed-accuracy trade-off, i.e., neither of these algorithms guarantee linear convergence to the global minimum.
+Nonetheless, as the authors explain in detail in \cite{charles2} (via both theory and experiments), \texttt{FedProx} continues to exhibit the speed-accuracy conflict.